Jawilkes232/code-every-day/log.md

 Another two Challenges that I tried in python that tell me that data manipulation is stil vastly easier than JS

 **Code Challenge** challenges/cc-more-python-part-two

+### Day 11: April 15th 2021

+**Today's Progress**: Back to Web Scraper

+**Thoughts**:
+After finding out that the CAPTCHA was ruining my plans, I have started to move forward now that I have gained consistency in the backend.

+**Code Challenge** WebScraper